aarron-lee/legion-go-tricks/README.md

 # Status of official SteamOS

-The original Legion Go Z1E is mostly working with Official SteamOS's 3.7.8 stable release.
+The original Legion Go Z1E should be fully working with Official SteamOS's 3.7.8 stable release.

-However, TDP Controls are missing at the moment.
-You can try enabling steamos-manager + reboot (`sudo systemctl enable --now steamos-manager`).

-If that doesn't work, SimpleDeckyTDP and PowerControl Decky plugins should both be able to handle TDP controls.
+Certain optional extra features, such as Custom Fan Curves, do not work on official SteamOS without making modifications to SteamOS.

 # Current Status of Linux on the Lenovo Legion Go

-ChimeraOS, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
+SteamOS, ChimeraOS, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
 Depending on the distro, Linux is either [feature complete](https://www.gamingonlinux.com/2024/02/bazzite-linux-adds-support-for-the-lenovo-legion-go-handheld/), or mostly working on the Legion Go.

 Linux is good enough to be a daily driver on the Legion Go.